Watch Now: Essential Things to Do and See in New Orleans

 Mardi Gras, the biggest free party in the world, is something everyone must experience at least once.
 If you've only seen it on TV, you know nothing about Mardi Gras.
 Come see for yourself.

 Now that you've been to Mardi Gras, get down to New Orleans for Jazz Fest, the other major event that is not to be missed.
 The New Orleans Jazz and Heritage Festival is held on the last weekend in April and the first weekend in May and attracts artists and visitors from all over the world.

-Bourbon Street is in the French Quarter, true.
-But, it is only one street in the French Quarter.
-So, when you visit, go beyond Bourbon Street.
+Bourbon Street is in the French Quarter, true; but it is only one street in the French Quarter.
+When you visit, go beyond Bourbon Street.
 If you do you will find great shopping, music, food, and hotels.
 The French Quarter is also a vibrant neighborhood with its own school.
-Most importantly, the French Quarter is a living history museum not to be missed.
+Most importantly, the French Quarter is a living history museum not to be missed

 New Orleans Cemeteries

 When you come to New Orleans, leave your diet at home.
 It'll be there when you get back.
-When the time comes to review your life, I'll bet you will not say, "I wish I had eaten less when I was in New Orleans."
-So, come and enjoy our fantastic food!
+When the time comes to review your life, you will not say, "I wish I had eaten less when I was in New Orleans."
+So, come and enjoy the fantastic food!